ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.0.3 (2020-08-08) =
+* Added clear log button on EA Settings > Tools page
+* Added attribute option for FullCalendar shortcode
+* Added Reservation as short term status to default status list
+* Added Swedish translation files (thanks to Daniel Moqvist)

+= 3.0.2 (2020-07-29) =
+* Added `block_days` and `block_days_tooltip` attr for bootstrap shortcode.
+Now you can add array of days that you want to block on customers form.

 = 3.0.1 (2020-07-28) =
 * Fixed issue on bootstrap form with `initialCall` error inside console that prevented bookings